dimitrisstubos/marshmallow/README.md

 - **ParentDbSchema.sql**: Defines tables for parent accounts, settings, notifications, and analytics.
 - **ChildDbSchema.sql**: Defines tables for child accounts, transactions, chores, quests, and notifications.

-## Hosting on Replit

-To host this project on Replit:

-1. Create a new Repl and choose "HTML, CSS, JS" as the template.
-2. Upload all the HTML files to the Repl.
-3. Set the "index.html" file as the main file in your Repl settings.
-4. Click the "Run" button to start the web server.
-5. Your project will be accessible via a unique Replit URL.

-Note: The database schemas are for reference only and cannot be directly used in the Replit environment.
-For a fully functional app, you would need to implement a backend server and database.

-## Technologies Used

-- HTML5
-- CSS (Tailwind CSS)
-- JavaScript
-- SQL (PostgreSQL) - for reference only in this demo

-## Contributing

-(Add guidelines for contributing to the project)

-## License

-(Add license information)